NBISweden/workshop-reproducible-research/pages/making-projects-reproducible/projects-1-introduction.md

 If you don't want to use a project you're currently working on we have a suggestion for a small-scale project for you.
 The idea is to analyze students' experiences at this Tools for Reproducible Research course.
-For this you will use responses from students to the registration form for previous course rounds.
+For this you will use responses from students to the registration form from previous course rounds.
 You can find the responses in the `workshop-reproducible-research/tutorials/data/` directory.
 The goal is to: